Noncommercial Guidance for NYC Pedestrians and Cyclists in Case of Possible Car Crash Injury

 If an insurance company adjuster shows up at the crash scene or later calls and asks for a statement, you should not give any statement without first consulting an attorney who is experienced in the field of personal injury law.
 You can simply give the adjuster your name and a phone number, and the time of day you wish to be contacted.
 Or can say you prefer that they talk to your lawyer.

 If you phone the insurance company for information and speak to an agent, keep in mind that your friendly conversation is being recorded.
+Any statements that you make, even if incorrect, can be used against you in court.

 The Nolo Press guide advises crash victims to set limits on their contact with the driver’s insurer.
 Once the immediate crisis has passed, the insurer may try to limit or contest your ability to obtain ongoing treatment, rehabilitation, or compensation.
 They do this through the “independent medical examiner” (IME).